chrisjd20/simple-dns-proxy/README.md

     ip: 172.31.255.80
   unreal.local:
     ip: 172.31.255.135
+    ttl: 0 # A TTL of 0 is valid and will be respected
 fallback_dns: 8.8.8.8
 fallback_protocol: "udp" # or "tcp", blank means use incoming protocol
 default_ttl: 60 # Default TTL for records without a specific TTL